-The Mask register is used to control the activation of the $\overline{\text{INT}}$ pin.
-Placing a logic '1' to a Mask register bit will allow the corresponding Status register bit to activate the $\overline{\text{INT}}$ pin when set.
+The Mask register is used to control the activation of the INT pin.
+Writing a '1' to a Mask register bit will allow the corresponding Status register bit to activate the INT pin when set.

 DRDY Data Ready.
 During conversion, this bit indicates that low-rate results have been updated.